ruth-mapr/drill/_docs/040-vagrant-setup.md

 The password for vagrant user is 'vagrant'.

 ### Setting up YARN/Hadoop
-To setup YARN/Hadoop inside VM, run the following yarn setup shell files.
+To setup YARN/Hadoop inside VM, run the following yarn setup shell files:

 1. Run the first yarn setup shell command from the vagrant directory to create a user hduser in group hadoop.
 Be sure to remember the password that you provide for this user.